szabgab/pydigger.com/README.md

    x read:user
    x user:email
 ```
+* (give it a name that you can easily recognize, e.g. PyDigger Development Token) and save it in the config.yml file in the github-token field.

-Create config.yml that looks like this:
+* Create config.yml that looks like this:

 ```
 ---